Not that anyone’s interested in this, but I thought about sharing more information about my setup and how it’s working for me, so here it is.

 After some research, I decided to purchase myself a programmable split keyboard, and the one I chose was the ErgoDox EZ.

 With ErgoDox EZ, I managed to move the Ctrl key to my thumbs, causing much less strain on my pinkies.
 I also heavily changed the default layout to fit my needs.
 To do that, I used WhatPulse for a while, in order to identify the most pressed keys and gradually changing the keyboard layout towards better ergonomics for my usage.
-Now I can type for hours straight without busting my arms and hands.
+Now I can type for hours straight without busting my arms and hands1.
 You can check out my custom layout here.

 Kensington Orbit Trackball